py-study-design/allocation/README.md

-# allocation
+# Allocation

-Functions to allocate new subjects to a trial
+Functions to allocate new subjects to a trial either by randomization or adaptive methods.